 - approve and certify the treatment on a phytosanitary certificate

-- inspect each treated consignment to verify freedom of live quarantine pests.
+- inspect each treated consignment to verify freedom of live pests of biosecurity concern.

 Possible alternative treatments

 Various countries are undertaking research on development of alternative treatments to methyl bromide to treat cut flowers.
 One example is low temperature phosphine fumigation.
 The following papers outline some of the research into the effects of phosphine on insect pests and flower quality:

 - Quarantine Treatments of Imported Nursery Plants and Exported Cut Flowers by Phosphine Gas (Ph4) as Methyl Bromide Alternative